-A functional medicine perspective looks at nutrition with a much wider lens of interactive symptoms that have nothing to do with name diseases that are from “Vitamin deficiencies.”
+A functional medicine perspective looks at nutrition with a much wider lens of interactive symptoms that may result from certain deficiencies.
 Technically, it’s not a deficiency with a single diagnosis.
 Instead, from a systemic approach, symptoms may be correlated to insufficient amounts of nutrients that have profound systemic effects that interfere with optimal function.

 In a preventive care model, before making a initial assessment, a functional medicine doctor might speak with a person and do lab tests or other evaluations to gather information about:

 Some functional medicine practitioners spend several hours with a client to do a comprehensive evaluation to look at many variables of health and lifestyle.